approvals/ApprovalTests.Java/approvaltests/docs/tutorials/GettingStarted.md

 1. Rename the .received file
 2. Run the "move" command that is displayed (also added to your clipboard) in the command line
 3. Use "use whole file" on a diff reporter
-4. Use the "approve" command with the approval plugin (available for Eclipse)

-Itʼs doesnʼt matter how you do it.
+It doesnʼt matter how you do it.

 __Note__: If the files match, then the received file will be deleted.<br>
 __Note__: You must include the `.approved.` files in your source control.

 ## Reporters
-If an approval fails, then a report will be called that will report the “.received” and “.approved” files.
+If an approval fails, then a reporter will be called that will report the “.received” and “.approved” files.
 There are many reporters, and you can create your own.

 The simplest way to have your reporter called is to use the Annotation @UseReporter(Reporter.class)